nandral/abn-search-rwd-react-redux/README.md

 * `enzyme` for unit testing of React components
 * [redux-saga-test-plan](https://www.npmjs.com/package/redux-saga-test-plan) makes testing sagas a breeze

+#### Unit testing approach
+* `React components` - unit testing is done by enzyme's shallow/full rendering strategies
+* `Redux Saga` - testing is done by `redux-saga-test-plan` to ensure that saga yields specific types of effects in a particular order.
+API responses are mocked, making your tests ‘pure’, i.e. whether they fail or pass depends only on code, and not on the data that the API returns.
+* `Reducers` - testing is by simple `jest` test cases

 #### TODO - Good to have features
 * `Implement pagination` - As of now search results shows only 20 records.
 Pagination will help to search more records.
-* `Search flag` - As of now, search results shows both active and cancelled records.
-Search flags to show only Active/Cancelled records.
+* `Search filters` - As of now, search results shows both active and cancelled records.
+Search filters to show only Active/Cancelled records.

 **Responsive Web Design principles are applied throught out, so that web page rendering is consistent and the content is legible across Desktop, Tablet, Mobile**